strauss/maze/mazegame-server-ktor/README.md

 - JOIN command: The server uses it to communicate the flavor text to the other clients ... for fun
 - PPOS command: It now also contains a teleportation reason and, in case of collisions, who was responsible

+If you are interested in the full protocol, please read [protocol.md](doc/protocol.md).

 ## More advanced start options

 All of these options can be changed simultaneously.